If you’re looking for a card that doesn’t charge fees on overseas use, you'll struggle to beat the Santander Zero credit card.

 The lack of any charges on overseas use makes the Santander Zero a really strong option, though there are a couple of rival cards worth noting here.

 For example, there’s the Barclaycard Platinum Cashback Plus.
-As the name suggests, you pocket 0.25% cashback on all spending until August 2023, so it’s a nice little earner on the money you spend both here and abroad.
+As the name suggests, you pocket 0.25% cashback on all spending until August 2023 (you actually get an increased rate of 0.5% for the first three months), so it’s a nice little earner on the money you spend both here and abroad.

 There are no fees on spending abroad or cash machine withdrawals, and crucially with the latter, there’s no interest to pay so long as you clear the balance in full at the end of the month.